How It Works

 If You're Anxiously Attached:

 Your superpower is your attunement to relationships - you notice things others miss.
 The growth edge is learning to self-soothe and trust that connection will be there even when you can't see constant evidence of it.
 Try practicing sitting with the discomfort of uncertainty without immediately seeking reassurance.
-Name your feelings out loud: "I notice I'm feeling anxious right now."
-Journal about what you actually need versus what your anxiety is telling you to do.

 If You're Avoidantly Attached: